Play Therapy — Certificate

 Play therapy is a recognized, theoretically-based approach for working with children and adolescents presenting with a number of behavioral health issues.
 This approach utilizes toys and other expressive activities as forms of communication and as an intervention method for problem solving and promoting well-being.

 The Play Therapy Program certificate is designed to meet the educational requirements of the Association of Play Therapy (APT) to become a registered play therapist (RPT).
-It also provides students with 50 hours of supervised play therapy experience, which can also be counted toward becoming an RPT.
+It also provides students with 50 hours of supervised play therapy experience, which can be counted towards the requirement for becoming an RPT.

 - Students will understand the history of play therapy and its application in the assessment and treatment of children and youth.